Beginnings and Endings

 certain foes and faithless friends,

-remembering his urge to kill
+remembering his drive to kill

 before being killed must be on edge

-– else he could forget, grow helpless
+– else he could forget, grow hapless

 and life be lost — maybe his;